The hotelier’s ultimate guide to occupancy forecasting

 Historical performance

-One of the easiest ways in which you can forecast occupancy is to first gather data about your hotel’s historical performance for the same (or similar) period you’re forecasting for.
+One of the easiest ways to forecast occupancy is to first gather data about your hotel's historical performance for the same (or similar) period you're forecasting for.

 :format(webp))

-When reviewing historical performance, it’s also important to flag any abnormal years that could skew expectations, such as periods impacted by renovations, temporary closures, supply changes or post-Covid recovery dynamics.
+When reviewing historical performance, it's also important to flag any abnormal years that could skew expectations, such as periods impacted by renovations, temporary closures, supply changes or post-pandemic recovery dynamics.
+These years may still offer insight but they should be interpreted with care rather than treated as direct benchmarks.

 :format(webp))